at our Open Days

-Discover the fantastic facilities our Physics and Astronomy students get to enjoy with this tour from current student Diandra.
+Discover the fantastic facilities that our Physics and Astronomy students get to enjoy, including our newly-refurbished laboratories and the Beacon Observatory.

 Our newly refurbished labs are well equipped for synthetic and analytical techniques ranging from soft organic polymers to nanoparticles to highly sensitive organometallic species.